Get started with insider risk management

 Configure optical character recognition

 Microsoft Purview can scan for sensitive content in documents to help protect those documents from inappropriate exposure.
 When you enable optical character recognition (OCR) in Microsoft Purview, data classifiers, such as sensitive information types and trainable classifiers, can also detect characters in stand-alone images.
-After configuring OCR settings (preview), your existing insider risk policies will be applied to both images and documents.
+After configuring OCR settings (preview), your existing insider risk policies are applied to both images and documents.

 For the OCR preview, insider risk management supports scanning in the following locations: Windows endpoint devices, SharePoint Online, and Teams.
 Exchange Online and OneDrive aren't supported for the preview.